US cities › California › Santa Ana

 Santa Ana noise: the specifics

-- Second-highest severe-exposure share in the US: 3.9% of residents above 70 dB.
+- Among the highest severe-exposure shares in the US: 3.9% of residents above 70 dB.

 - John Wayne Airport (officially in Santa Ana) operates one of the strictest airport noise curfews in the country, with steep noise-abatement departures.